to enlarge images open in a new tab

 In technical terms, the recoil momentum acquired by the gun exactly balances the forward momentum of the projectile and exhaust gases (ejecta), according to Newton's third law, known as conservation of momentum.

-In hand-held small arms, the recoil momentum is transferred to the ground through the body of the shooter
+In hand-held small arms, the recoil momentum is transferred to the ground through the body of the shooter."

 Not surprisingly, Ethan looked completely blank.